saalim-khan/Shell_Script/documentation/Continue.md

 <p>

-The continue statement is similar to the break command, except that it causes the current iteration of the loop to exit, rather than the entire loop.
-This statement is useful when an error has occurred but you want to try to execute the next iteration of the loop.<br>
+The continue statement is similar to the break command, except that it causes the current iteration of the loop to exit, rather than the entire loop.<br> This statement is useful when an error has occurred but you want to try to execute the next iteration of the loop.<br>

 Syntax<br>